JonathanRamosWeigend/SolarSystemUnity/README.md

-# Animated Solar System with Unity
+# Animated Solar System running on Unity

 ## Animated by using Newtons Law of Universal Gravitation